-"Family Member" shall be defined as spouse, domestic partner, parents, parents-in-law, child, sister, brother, child-in-law, sibling-in-law, grandparents and grandchildren, and step-children.
+- A. Eligible employees- Eligible employees include all full-time or regular part-time employees who have their family member taken by death. - B. Family Member- shall be defined as spouse, domestic partner, parents, parents-in-law, child, sibling, child-in-law, sibling-in-law, grandparents, grandparent-in-law and grandchildren, and stepchildren.
 These terms shall be defined by Government Code 12945.2 if applicable.